 Preparing to Earn a Master’s Degree in Data Science

-Students preparing for a master’s degree program, and ultimately a career in data science can start by shaping their education during their undergraduate years in college.
-Education can be further augmented prior to beginning a master’s program.
-Developing relevant work experience is also critical.
+Students preparing for a master’s degree program, and ultimately a career in data science will start shaping their education during their undergraduate years in college.
+Nor will you stop there… data science moves fast, and constantly staying on top of the latest developments in the field is part of what will make you attractive to master’s admissions committees.

-On top of the proper education and professional experience, applicants can prepare to enroll in data science graduate programs by preparing for success on GRE and GMAT exams and filling gaps in functional knowledge through massive open online courses (MOOCs) or by completing bridge courses.
+On top of the proper education and professional experience, applicants can boost their chances of acceptance in data science graduate programs by preparing for success on GRE and GMAT exams and filling gaps in functional knowledge through massive open online courses (MOOCs), bridge courses or a bootcamp.

 Undergraduate Degree and Master’s Prerequisite Courses

-Data science graduate programs recruit students from academic backgrounds weighing heavily in quantitative reasoning:
+Data science graduate programs recruit students from academic backgrounds weighing heavily in quantitative reasoning.
+Those qualities are judged by factors like:

 - Ideally students should have a bachelor’s degree in a quantitative field like statistics, applied math, computer science, or engineering